 PLEASE NOTE: All signatures, except the engineer's, must be notarized.
 Also the above documents must be accompanied with the required cash fees and deposits as noted in the second page of the bond estimate form.
 Must submit a cashiers check for amounts $5,000.00 and greater.

-Once you have completed Steps 2 and 3, the Final Parcel Map may be signed by the Director of Engineering.
+Once you have completed Steps 2 and 3, the Final Parcel Map may be signed by the Director of Public Works.
 Upon signature by the Director, the Mylar originals become the property of the City.

 After the Final Parcel Map is signed staff will call the Title Company to pick up the map for recordation.
 At this point the City considers the map recorded and building permits may be signed off by the Engineering Department.
 Other department approvals may still be required.

 Your project is now ready for construction!
 The standard subdivision agreement normally allows one year for completion of the bonded improvements.
-The Director of Engineering may grant additional time on a case-by-case basis.
+The Public Works Director may grant additional time on a case-by-case basis.

 The same deposit account used for map and plan checking will be used for inspection of the public improvements in your project.
 Your contractor will be required to obtain permits for each phase of construction.
 Since the inspection fees have already been collected, your contractor will only be charged a nominal issuance fee for each permit.
 The only exceptions to this will be if your contractor will be working on an arterial street or will have a hauling operation into or out of the site.
 In these instances your contractor will be required to obtain a special permit which may require an additional refundable cash bond to guarantee clean up and compliance with allowed working hours and traffic control.